-Locate the SKA dojo (school) nearest you to observe a practice and try a complimentary class.
+Locate the SKA dojo (school) nearest you to observe a practice.
 Each dojo determines its own affordable practice fee, depending on location and expenses.
 In SKA there are no contracts to commit to, so beginners are able to explore karate training without pressure.

 Karate’s pre-history can be traced back to Daruma (aka Bodhidharma), founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China somewhere around the year 500 CE, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give […]

 Where can you find us?
-Here’s the most current map and information about SKA Dojos in the USA plus International Organizations affiliated with chief instructor Tsutomu Ohshima.
+Here’s the most current map and information about SKA Dojos in the USA plus International Organizations affiliated with founder Tsutomu Ohshima.
 Contact the one nearest you and get started today!

-Tsutomu Ohshima is the founder and Shihan (Chief Instructor) of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other international Shotokan organizations.
-Mr. Ohshima’s branch of the Shotokan world has become known as Shotokan Ohshima Karate.
-Mr. Ohshima was born on August 6, 1930, and by the age of five […]
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA).
+He was Shihan (Chief Instructor) of SKA and recognized as chief instructor of many other international Shotokan organizations until August, 2018 when, at the age of 88, he appointed his successors in each of the organizations.
+Mr. Ohshima’s branch of the Shotokan world has become […]

 Special Training has come down to us from martial artists of the past who sought a way to put their mental and physical powers to a test by calling upon their innermost strengths–strengths that you will realize you also possess after this intensive training experience.
 Indeed, to put ourselves into hardship, to push ourselves …